Airline booking ploys: Hidden-city ticketing

 Hidden-city ticketing or skiplagging is a variant of throwaway ticketing.
-The passenger books a ticket to a destination that they have no plans on traveling to, with a connection at the intended destination (the "hidden" city), walks away at the connection node, and discards the remaining segment.
+The passenger books a ticket to a flight with a connection at the intended destination, sets forth at the connection node, and discards the remaining segment.
 Flight fares are subject to market forces and so do not necessarily correlate to the distance flown.
-As a result, a flight between point A and point C, with a connection node at point B, might be cheaper than a flight between point A and point B. It is then possible to purchase an airline ticket from point A to point C, disembark at the connection node (B), and discard the remaining segment (B to C).
+As a result, a flight between point A and point C, with a connection node at point B, might be cheaper than a flight between point A and point B. It is then possible to purchase a ticket from point A to point C, disembark at the connection node (B), and discard the remaining segment (B to C).

 Using the hidden-city tactic is usually practical only for one-way trips, as airlines cancel the subsequent parts of the trip once a traveler has disembarked.
 Thus, round-trip itineraries need to be created by piecing two one-way flights together.
-This tactic also requires that the traveler have carry-on luggage only, as any checked baggage items will be unloaded only at the flight's ticketed final destination.
+This tactic also requires that the traveler have carry-on luggage only, as typically, any checked baggage items will be unloaded only at the flight's ticketed final destination.
 Exceptions to this requirement only occur when re-entering a country where luggage must be processed by customs agents, when changing airports, or when train travel is involved in the flight ticket.
 This allows a traveler to reclaim their luggage before checking in for their final destination, and simply leave the airport.
 Hidden-city ticketing carries the risk of the initial flight being overbooked or cancelled, and the airline transferring the passenger to a different route that bypasses the connection node.